-Fig.~\ref{fig:fig_5} and Fig.~\ref{fig:fig_6} show the dependence of the probability $\tilde{p}$ and the infidelity $1-F$, respectively, on parameter $\alpha$ which were obtained by numerical optimization for the two-mode- and single-mode-heralded schemes exploiting universal and compact interferometers.
-The probability curve describing the linear optical gate-based circuits is also plotted in Fig.~\ref{fig:fig_5}.
-To prevent the algorithm from sticking to a local minimum and to guarantee convergence of the loss function into the global minimum, it was run several times (typically $\sim{}3-5$), each time initializing the phase shifts with random values.
-The numerical algorithm does not get to exact zero infidelity as typically the case with the numerical algorithms, however, we attribute small infidelities values on the order of $\sim10^{-10}-10^{-8}$ in Fig.~\ref{fig:fig_6} to ideal target states with $1-F=0$.
+Fig.~\ref{fig:fig_5} and Fig.~\ref{fig:fig_6} show the dependencies of the probability $\tilde{p}$ and the infidelity $1-F$, respectively, on $\alpha$ that were obtained by numerical optimization for the two-mode-heralded and the single-mode-heralded scheme using universal and compact interferometers.
+The probability curves describing the linear optical gate--based circuits are also plotted in Fig.~\ref{fig:fig_5}.
+To prevent the algorithm from sticking to a local minimum and to guarantee convergence of the loss function to the global minimum, it was run several times (typically three to five times), each time with our initializing the phase shifts with random values.
+The numerical algorithm does not get to exactly zero infidelity as typically is the case with numerical algorithms; however, we attribute the small infidelities on the order of approximately $10^{-10}-10^{-8}$ in Fig.~\ref{fig:fig_6} to ideal target states with $1-F=0$.

-First, we searched for schemes based on universal interferometers capable of exploring the full space of transformations enabled by linear optics.
-As can be seen from Fig.~\ref{fig:fig_5}, for both two-mode- and single-mode-heralded schemes the decrease of the entanglement degree of the target state (quantified by the value of $\alpha$) gives higher efficiency.
-However, the dependencies behave markedly different for two-mode and single-mode heralding.
-The scheme with single-mode heralding is more efficient at generation of highly-entangled states than the scheme with two-mode heralding: its probability curve starts from $p=1/9$ for the Bell state $|\Phi(\alpha=\pi/4)\rangle$ and achieves the maximal value of $p=1/6$ when approaching the separable state $|\Phi(\alpha=0)\rangle=|0101\rangle$.
-Notice that this probability value is different from $1/2$ obtained for the universal interferometer at $\alpha=0$.
-Also notice that this probability can not be generated with unit efficiency, as one might expect for the separable state $|\Phi(0)\rangle$, explained by the presence of the two-photon Fock state $|2\rangle_a$ in the auxiliary mode; obviously, it is impossible to concentrate two single photons in a singe mode with probability exceeding $1/2$ by linear optics.
+First, we searched for schemes based on universal interferometers capable of exploring the full space of transformations enabled by linear optics using the cost function $cf^{(1)}_{\alpha}(\boldsymbol{\theta})$ \eqref{eqn:cost_function}.
+As can be seen from Fig.~\ref{fig:fig_5}, for both the two-mode-heralded and the single-mode-heralded scheme, decrease of the entanglement degree of the target state (quantified by the value of $\alpha$) gives higher efficiency.
+However, the dependencies behave in a markedly different way for two-mode heralding and single-mode heralding.
+The scheme with single-mode heralding is more efficient in generating highly entangled states than the scheme with two-mode heralding: its probability curve starts from $p=1/9$ for the Bell state $|\Phi(\alpha=\pi/4)\rangle$ and has a maximal value of $p=1/6$ when approaching the separable state $|\Phi(\alpha=0)\rangle=|0101\rangle$.
+Notice that this probability is different from the $1/2$ obtained for the universal interferometer at $\alpha=0$.
+Also notice that this state cannot be generated with unit efficiency, as one might expect for the separable state $|\Phi(0)\rangle$, which is explained by the presence of the two-photon Fock state $|2\rangle_a$ in the auxiliary mode; obviously, it is impossible to concentrate two single photons in a single mode with probability exceeding $1/2$ by linear optics \cite{Kieling_PhD}.